eddiesTime/sme_app/raw_documentation.md

 _Code snippet 33: AppState Class_

-To have a separation in concern inside the store, the app state consist multiple smaller state objects.
-For example WeatherState.
-This makes it easier to read.
+The app state consists of multiple smaller state objects to have a separation in concern inside the store.
+For example, `WeatherState`.
+This makes it easy to split the state visually into separate components.

 ###### Weather State